adapter-hub/adapters/adapter_docs/huggingface_hub.md

 adapter_name = model.load_adapter("AdapterHub/roberta-base-pf-sick", source="hf")
 model.active_adapters = adapter_name
 ```
-Note that `source=hf` is the only change from loading an adapter from AdapterHub.
+Note that `source="hf"` is the only change from loading an adapter from AdapterHub.

 ## Uploading to the Hub